Kettlebell Clean

 Safety Notes

-• Start with very light weight to master the rack position catch.
+• Start light to master technique

 Spotting